 - 3. Completion of elective courses to meet 132 credit hours - 4.
 Satisfactory completion of a comprehensive evaluation in the major field of study - 5.
 A minimum of 36 semester hours of junior/senior level work - 6.
 Sixty or more semester hours of study at Elon, including the last term before graduation - 7.
 Twice as many quality points as credit hours attempted must be earned - 8.
-Participation in Commencement exercises\
+Students are encouraged to participate in Commencement exercises\